hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ## Lesson 4 > Assignment 3.
 [Practice Problems: Object Creation with Prototypes](https://launchschool.com/lessons/d5964d17/assignments/02f965cb)

 ### 3.1 Use a factory function to create pet objects.
-The factory should let us create and use pets like this:
+The factory should let us create and use pets like this

 ```js
 function createPet(animal, name) {